 Sally Thurlow’s sculptural practice gives form to a subtle and deeply personal voice that protests the degradation of the environment, opposes the marginalization of social groups, and grieves the breakdown of family.
-In Systems Failure, we confront the visual force of four ribbed characters, familiar yet uncomfortably strange.
+In Systems Failure, we confront the visual force of four ribbed characters - familiar yet uncomfortably strange.
 What do they expect from one another?
 Is their system on the edge of failure or success?
-We cannot tell.

 There is a relationship between the four characters.
-One work, the caged heart, travelling on a robot vacuum, a “Roomba” has a compulsive need to visit the other characters.
-Is this a symbol of an over-caring parent, striving to hold everything together while sacrificing herself?
-Or perhaps a social worker, or an activist trying to make a difference in an indifferent world?
-The reading of all the characters is deliberately ambivalent.
+One work, the caged heart, traveling on a robot vacuum or “Roomba”, has a compulsive need to visit the other characters.
+Is this a symbol of an over-caring parent, striving to hold everything together while sacrificing him or herself?
+Or perhaps a social worker or an activist trying to make a difference in an indifferent world?
+The reading of all characters is deliberately ambivalent.

-Thurlow believes we are all complicit inside the systems we are in.
-Our individual responses, taken together, can lead to the failure of a whole system, disintegrating national, social, and family goals.
-For every hierarchical group there is a delicate balance between autonomy and dependency, social and sexual functioning and healthy growth that allows for individuals to become mature and self aware.
-Since it is an ever-evolving cycle, there are always Systems Failures for which we all carry some responsibility in varying degrees.
+Thurlow believes we are all complicit within the systems we belong to.
+Our individual responses, taken together, can lead to the failure of a whole system - disintegrating national, social, and family goals.
+For every hierarchical group there is a delicate balance between autonomy and dependency, social and sexual functioning, and healthy growth that allows for individuals to become mature and self aware.
+Since it is an ever-evolving cycle, there are always system failures for which we all carry some responsibility to varying degrees.

-Thurlow has taken on the theme systems failure in her earlier work.
+Thurlow has taken on the theme of Systems Failure in her earlier work.
 Inspired by the film The Matrix, she created a multimedia work for her travelling exhibition Canoe Dreamings that featured a canoe that metamorphoses into a dream-hammock for a Native hunter.
-It was an act in support toward indigenous peoples.
+It was a gesture of support toward indigenous peoples.
 Thurlow’s material choices, while mainly ecological, now exhibit quirky juxtapositions.
-Increasingly sophisticated, her characters have evolved from lyrical driftwood characters toward a new kind of surrealism, that includes the manufactured, the machined, and the robotic.
+Increasingly sophisticated, her work has evolved from lyrical driftwood characters to a new kind of surrealism that includes the manufactured, the machined, and the robotic.